Your Mobile Application Is Your Business. Is It Really Secure?

 What a Real Attack Looks Like - And Why You Might Never Know

-But three days ago, malware was installed on that device - disguised as a utility app.
-It passed the device posture check at app launch.
-The session token is valid.
-The API calls appear legitimate.
-The malware does not block transactions; it waits.
+Three days ago, malware installed itself on their device - disguised as a utility app.
+It passed the posture check at launch.
+Now it waits.

-When the customer initiates a large payment, the malware silently modifies the transaction payload - changing the destination account - before the request is sent.
-The modified request travels through your encrypted channel, passes token validation, clears fraud detection because behaviour looks consistent with history, and lands in your backend.
-The transaction is processed.
-The money moves.
+When the customer initiates a payment, the malware silently changes the destination account.
+The modified request travels through your encrypted channel, passes token validation, clears fraud detection - and lands in your backend.

 The attack succeeded not because your security tools failed - but because trust was assumed, not continuously verified.